History

 First tennis, then squash, then football

-Tennis players started the club in 1925, squash joined in 1977 and then the local football club amalgamated with them in 1992.
+Tennis players officially started the club in 1925, squash joined in 1976 and then the local football club amalgamated with them in 1992.

 1875